 |Lakka is still under heavy development.
 In its current state, the project allows you to play most games on most platforms.
 However, expect bugs, missing features or features not working as intended, and hardware that is yet to be supported.
 If you find a bug, you can declare it in our tracker, unless already reported.|

 This page is for developers who want to customize their build and/or contribute to Lakka.
-You will need Linux (we usually build on Debian, Arch or Crux) and the base development packages (base-devel on Arch, build-essential on Debian).
+You will need Linux (we usually build on Debian or Crux) and the base development packages (build-essential on Debian).
 You may also need a local HTTP server to host Lakka packages if you plan to do packaging.

 Building Lakka the first time¶